Tyler Pill

 Tyler Stephen Pill (born May 29, 1990) is an American former professional baseball pitcher and outfielder.
-He has played in Major League Baseball (MLB) for the New York Mets.
+He played in Major League Baseball (MLB) for the New York Mets.

 Career

 Amateur

-Pill was drafted by the Colorado Rockies in the 38th round of the 2008 MLB June Amateur Draft from Covina High School in Covina, California and the New York Mets in the 4th round of the 2011 MLB June Amateur Draft from California State University, Fullerton in Fullerton, California.
+Pill was drafted by the Colorado Rockies in the 38th round of the 2008 MLB June Amateur Draft from Covina High School in Covina, California, and the New York Mets in the 4th round of the 2011 MLB June Amateur Draft from California State University, Fullerton in Fullerton, California.

 Pill is the younger brother of former professional first baseman Brett Pill, who also played college baseball for Cal State Fullerton.

 Over three seasons with the Cal State Fullerton Titans, Pill pitched and played the outfield, had a 3.19 earned run average, 1.06 WHIP, 5.13 strikeout to walk ratio, .336 batting average, .421 on-base percentage and .488 slugging percentage.
 Collegiate Baseball, Baseball America and the National Collegiate Baseball Writers Association all named him to Freshman All-American teams after he set his school's freshman records in wins and shutouts.
 He and teammate Noe Ramirez were named co-Big West Conference Freshman Pitcher of the Year.
 Fullerton had a .724 winning percentage in Pill's time with the program and won the Big West Conference title twice in three seasons.

 In 2010, he played collegiate summer baseball with the Harwich Mariners of the Cape Cod Baseball League.